IgaoGuru/lavender-garden/_notes/The questions I had when making a zettelkasten system for myself.md

 ---
-title: The question I had when making a zettelkasten system for myself
+title: The questions I had when making a zettelkasten system for myself
 ---

 ## What were the components of Luhmann's Zettelkasten System?
 - **A Reference System to collect various references**
 	- Reference Notes
-		- Contains bibiliographical details of a book
+		- Contains bibliographical details of a book
-		- It can also contain a breif summary of what the book is all about
+		- It can also contain a brief summary of what the book is all about
 	- Literature Notes
 		- Notes written in response to the things you read
 		- Written as phrases, taking it away from the context of the book